 What is Lyme disease and should I be worried?

-If you have been bitten by a tick and haven't removed it within a couple of days, you could be at risk of developing Lyme disease.
-A common early sign of infection is an expanding, circular rash that looks like a bull's eye but not everyone who is infected experiences a rash.
+If you have a tick bite and have not removed it within a couple of days, you could be at risk of developing Lyme disease.
+An early sign of infection is an expanding, circular rash that looks like a bullseye.
+But not everyone who is infected experiences a rash.

 In the early stages of the infection, some people have flu-like symptoms such as: